Why blend movement, breath and sound?

 The Sanskrit term which is often associated with the practice of Vedic Chanting is “adhyayanam”.
 “Adhyayanam” means "coming closer to yourself.”
 In the Indian tradition, sound, especially as embodied in the Veda-s, is said to stimulate and open the “hrdayam” or heart chakra, thus making it “a pilgrimage to the heart”.

-Vedic chanting is also a practice that uses language to experience “That” which is beyond language, thus making it a form of meditation that is relatively accessible.
-Chanting allows us to be in the now and loosen up our ego.
-It has the potential for deepening our connection with “the Divine” however we understand and relate to “That.”
-Practitioners often report experiencing a state of deep peace and oneness after chanting.
+Vedic chanting is also a practice that uses language to experience “That” which is beyond language.
+It allows us to be in the now and loosen up our ego and has the potential for deepening our connection with “what is beyond words, time and space”.
+It is a form of meditation and practitioners often report experiencing a state of deep peace and oneness after chanting.

 Who will teach these classes ?